Vocational Teacher Education

 In your studies you will be using various social media tools, video conferencing tools, and a learning platform called Tabula (a customized Moodle).

 A contact day takes place every second week on Tuesday.
-You can attend it either in person at TAMK or via video conferencing.
-Detailed instructions will be given on the first contact day on 10 May in TAMK.
+Contact days are either meeting in person in TAMK or via video conferencing, as advised by the teacher.
+Detailed instructions will be given on the first contact days.

-The primary online learning platform that will be used during the studies is Tabula (www.tabula.tamk.fi).
-You will be instructed on the use of Tabula on 10 and 17 May 2016 during the contact teaching days.
+The primary online learning platform that will be used during the studies is Tabula (tabula.tamk.fi).
+You will be instructed on the use of Tabula during the orientation days.